Joe Arridy: Appeals

-Attorney Gail L. Ireland, who later was elected and served as Colorado Attorney General and Colorado Water Commissioner, became involved as defense counsel in Arridy's case after his conviction and sentencing.
-While Ireland won delays of Arridy's execution, he was unable to get his conviction overturned or commutation of his sentence.
+Attorney Gail L. Ireland, who later was elected and served as Colorado Attorney General and Colorado Water Commissioner, became involved as a pro bono defense counsel in Arridy's case after his conviction and sentencing.
+While Ireland won ten delays of Arridy's execution, he was unable to get his conviction overturned or commutation of his sentence.
 He noted that Aguilar had said he acted alone, and medical experts had testified as to Arridy's mental limitations.
 Ireland said that Arridy could not even understand what execution meant.
-"Believe me when I say that if he is gassed, it will take a long time for the state of Colorado to live down the disgrace", Ireland argued to the Colorado Supreme Court.
+"Believe me when I say that if he is gassed, it will take a long time for the state of Colorado to live down the disgrace," Ireland argued to the Colorado Supreme Court.
+Ireland was supported in his appeals by clergy of the Catholic Church.
+One of them, Leonard Schwinn, abbot of Holy Cross Abbey, called the sentence into question in a written statement to the governor, saying "I don't think the state ought to be executing children".
 Arridy received nine stays of execution as appeals and petitions on his behalf were mounted.